grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - Block Producer Nomination
 Block Producer `{{ producer }}` candidates shall nominate themselves and register their intent to produce blocks on the EOS Blockchain by executing the `{{ regproducer }}` contract.

+### Article XXX - Block Producer Rewards
+Block Producers shall be rewarded for block production and vote processing from an annual 1% rate of inflation to the EOS Token.
+Rewards shall be transferred from the `{{ eosio.bpay }}` and `{{ eosio.vpay }}` system accounts to the Block Producer account submitted to the `{{ regproducer }}` and calulated as follows;

+* **Rewards for Block Production** `{{ eosio.bpay }}`
+    From the 1% inflation, .25% shall be paid on a per-block-created basis to the top 21 Block Producers determined by the number of votes they receive.

+* **Rewards for Vote Processing** `{{ eosio.vpay }}`
+    From the 1% inflation, .75% shall be paid on a pro-rata portion of the number of votes a Block Producer Candidate receives proportional to the total Block Producer votes cast, where the daily `{{ eosio.vpay }}` for a given Block Producer Candidate exceeds a threshold of 100 EOS Tokens.

+### Article XXX - Block Producer Classes
+* **Active Block Producer**
+    Block Producers shall be considered **Active** when they are among the top 21 Block Producers as determined by the number of votes they receive which enables them to produce blocks.

+* **Stand-by Block Producer**
+    Block Producers shall be considered **Stand-by** when they are not among the top 21 Block Producers as determined by the number of votes they receive, yet their vote processing rewards `{{ eosio.vpay }}` exceed the 100 EOS Tokens per day threshold.

+* **Candidate Block Producer**
+    Block Producers shall be considered **Candidate** when they do not qualify as either a Stand-by or Active Block Producer, and therefore process no blocks and receive no rewards.

 ### Article XXX - Block Producer Keys
 Block Producers shall only use their {{producer_key}} to sign messages under the following scenarios: